idoa01/nyt_connections_helper/README.md

 2. Check if extension is enabled
 3. Reload the extension

+**Color not applying correctly?**
+1. Try right-clicking the card again
+2. Check console for error messages
+3. Try using the Clear Colors option and start fresh

 ## Future Enhancements

 - [ ] Save color schemes between sessions